-Gifts, Divorce, and The Division of Property in Illinois
+Gifts, Inheritance, and Property Division in Illinois Divorce

 Our clients frequently ask us how their property will be divided in their divorce.
 People grow attached to certain possessions and worry that splitting with their spouse will force them to split with their valuables.